ghc/ghc/docs/users_guide/runtime_control.rst

     :default: 30

-    Automatically enable compacting collection when the
-    live data exceeds ⟨n⟩% of the maximum heap size (see the :rts-flag:`-M` option).
+    Automatically enable compacting collection when the live data exceeds ⟨n⟩% of the maximum heap size (see the :rts-flag:`-M ⟨size⟩` option).
 Note that the maximum heap size is unlimited by default, so this option has no effect unless the maximum heap size is set with ``-M ⟨size⟩.``

 .. rts-flag:: -F ⟨factor⟩